German carmakers face flagging sales in Southeast Asia – DW – 02/17/2025

 Japanese automobile giants also saw a notable decline in market share.

-In Malaysia, BMW's market share dipped slightly from 1.5% to 1.3% in 2024, while Mercedes-Benz and Volkswagen also recorded declines, according to data from the Malaysian Automotive Association.
+According to data from the Malaysian Automotive Association, BMW's market share in Malaysia dipped slightly from 1.5% to 1.3% in 2024, while Mercedes-Benz and Volkswagen also recorded declines.

 The trend is even more pronounced in the Philippines, where German brands sell only a few hundred new cars annually.
 BMW's sales dropped by nearly a third, while Volkswagen saw a 15% decline, according to a report by local consultancy AutoIndustriya.